Baianas de Acarajé (Bahian ladies who sell acarajés)

-Wherever you go, there they will be.
+Wherever you go, there they are.
 It is normal that a Baiana de Acarajé is the first person a visitor has contact with when arriving in Salvador.
 They are the ones that present the city, the customs and the flavors of Salvador.
 Baianas de Acarajé are Bahia’s historical and affective memory.
+The activity of production and commerce of the delicacy is predominantly feminine, and is found in the public spaces, mainly squares, streets, city fairs and seafront, as well as in street parties and other celebrations that mark the city culture.
+The Bahiana’s dress, characteristic of candomblé rites, is also a strong element in this trade’s identification.
+It is composed of turbans, cloths and beads that symbolize the Baiana’s religious initiation.

 “It all started in the symbolic.
 The enslaved women sold acarajé to buy their freedom.
 In the second stage, the Baianas went to the streets to sell acarajé to do their obligations at the terreiros (Candomblé Houses), usually the Oiá daughters (it couldn’t be any person).
 Over time, the Baiana realized that, by selling acarajés, she could support the family, it was when the acarajé went to the street and became commercial.
 It is commercial, but in my head it is still symbolic because it still belongs to the terreiro, it remains sacred.
 The acarajé is an offering to Iansã and the abará is an offering to Xango”.